Beware of the pitfalls of Google Workspace to Google Workspace migration

 What are the risks of switching from Google to Google?

-There is a high risk here that you might realise you are missing some files once the migration is finished.
+There is a high risk here that you might realize you are missing some files once the migration is finished.
 So you need to make sure that your data is copied the right way.

 Doing it for several companies at once increases the complexity even further.
 A critical part of the process happens when you delete the source domain.
 It creates a window of time where users cannot access their accounts.
 They have to stop using their old accounts and start using new ones.